fbpx

 One of the ways you can open up your mind to new frontiers is through exposing it to new ideas and possibilities.
 One of the easiest ways to expose your mind is to read a book.
 Many of my friends will often wait for movies to be adapted into films so they can watch them, others will read a single book for months.

 It is important to nurture a reading culture in children while they are still young and their minds are in their formative years.
-However, not all of us had the indulgence of being introduced into a reading culture while we were still young.
+However, not all of us had the indulgence of being introduced to a reading culture while we were still young.
 It’s never too late to develop a reading culture, and while it may not be the easiest thing, here are a few practical tips that should help you read some more.

 1. Define Your Goals